ONSdigital/census-rm-qid-batch-runner/README.md

 This should write the files out locally, then copy them to the GCS bucket.
 If don't want to upload the files to GCS then run with the `--no-gcs` flag.

+Make sure when generating the print files, you are creating them in the correct directory.
+The batches have been labeled which supplier they should be going to.

 When you are finished exit the pod with `ctrl + D` or by running `exit`.
 This will disconnect, then you can delete the pod with `make delete-pod`.